 Save the Date!
-We welcome and invite Year 7 2024 Parents and Carers and all new Parents and Carers to Epping Boys, to please join us at our first P&C Meeting 2024 on Monday 12 February 2024 at 7pm at the Professional Learning Space - Admin Block.
-You can connect with other new parents to the school and can learn and hear directly from the Principal, Deputy Principals on school education and other aspects as well as be involved in the school community.
+We welcome and invite Year 7 2025 Parents and Carers and all new Parents and Carers to Epping Boys, to please join us at our first P&C Meeting 2025 on Monday 24 February 2025 at 7.00pm at the Professional Learning Space - Admin Block.
+You can connect with other new parents to the school and hear directly from the Principal/Deputy Principals on school education and other aspects as well as being involved in the school community.

-To maximise the opportunity to make a personal impact at the school, please complete the link below to provide nformation on where you can make a different across the school - just choose 1 option or all via. our bi-annual working bees, volunteering at school events, the second-hand uniform shop, Canteen or Epping Arts Fair.
+Please Scan the QR Code link below to provide information on where you can make a difference across the school - just choose 1 option or all via our bi-annual working bees, volunteering at school events, the second-hand uniform shop or Epping Arts Fair (maybe in 2026).
 Thank you.